 Post-Secondary Institutions: If you are a student at a post-secondary school, there are grants, loans, bursaries, and subsidies that you may be eligible for.
 Contact your school’s Disability Coordinator or other designated official to inquire about the Permanent Disabilities Program Application.
 For more information visit: https://studentaidbc.ca/

-Extended Health Benefits: If your work provides you with Extended Health Benefits, or if you pay for them privately, contact your carrier to inquire if cochlear implant equipment is covered.
+Extended Health Benefits: If your employer provides you with Extended Health Benefits (EHB), if you are a dependent on a spouse's or parents' EHB plan, or if you pay for them privately, contact your carrier to inquire if cochlear implant equipment is covered.